coderaccords/shared_serve/README.md

 # shared_serve
 A multi-threaded server which uses **shared memory** for communication with clients.
 The server manages a hash table in shared memory.
 Clients can enqueue requests to the server for operations on the hash table.
 A dead-lock free algorithm is used to manage access to the shared memory.
-Complentary [integration tests](tests) are provided to test the server functionality.
+Complimentary [integration tests](tests) are provided to test the server functionality.

 ## Directory Structure
 - [src](src): Source code for the project